Cell Or No Sell! It’s Dangerous!

 And that is what happened and a painting was born.
 The end result pleased the client even better than the stolen original, because the scaffold – used for signage – for one, could be left out of the image.
 By copying the character of the supercell from other images, I was able to raise the image and remove some unwanted parking lot to make the finished painting an A1 size – 594 x 841 mm or 23.4 x 33.1 in.

 It pleased me that my client was happy with the end result.
 And after a bout of carpal tunnel syndrome — from editing on my part — the painting was completed as you see it.
-A reasonable facsimile for the client to hang on a wall and the only image around that represented the hard work and a memory of the storm that almost never was.
+A reasonable but large facsimile for the client to hang on a wall and the only image around that represented the hard work and a memory of the storm that almost never was.